2026-05-27 12:25:38 -04:00

 <version>[,1.4.0)</version>

 If groupId or artifactId or version are not provided, they are ignored in the matching process.
 So it will match all applicable artifacts and the constraint will be only for what was specified.
-This means that <includes><artifact>:</artifact></includes> will ban every artifact and all their versions.
+This means that <artifact>:</artifact> will ban every artifact and all their versions.

 If groupId and groupIdRegex are both provided, only groupId is used.
 The same is true for artifactId and artifactIdRegex.
 The *Regex element values use standard Java regular expression parsing.
 If using regular expressions, remember to escape the dots (\.) in group IDs.
-If you do use groupIdRegex or use regular expressions in the colon-notation, the matching artifacts will not be purged using the purge-repo goal.
-So if you intend to use that goal, group ID regular expression matching needs be avoided.
+If you do use groupIdRegex or use regular expressions in the group part of the colon-notation, the matching artifacts will not be purged using the purge-repo goal.
+So if you intend to use that goal, group ID regular expression matching needs to be avoided.

-The version element supports the standard Maven specification.
-You can match a specific version like 1.0.0.
+The version element supports the standard Maven version specification.
+You can match a specific version like [1.0.0].
 Or you can match all versions before 1.2.17 like [,1.2.17).
 You can match all future versions after 1.2.17 (inclusive) with [1.2.17,).
+Contrary to popular belief, the bracket-less 1.0.0 is not the same as [1.0.0].

 There is nothing stopping you from specifying two artifact elements with the exact same values.
 So you can ban multiple version ranges of the same artifact by using multiple artifact elements.